-Next level luxury resort on the Aegean Coast in Greece where you stay in a pavilion or villa located near a central Parthian-style building, a marble palace full of spa treatments, fine dining and a private art gallery.
-Or take a bike, a walk, a drive down to the resort’s ...
+Next-level luxury resort on the Aegean Coast in Greece where you stay in a pavilion or villa located near a central Parthian-style building, a marble palace full of spa treatments, fine dining, and a private art gallery.
+Or take a bike, a walk, a drive down to the resort’s private ...

-You won’t wake to the sound of your neighbour’s obnoxious music blasting from their in-room ipod dock here.
+You won’t wake to the sound of your neighbor’s obnoxious music blasting from their in-room iPod dock here.
 Nor will you hear anyone talking to their friends on their mobile phones.
 Because it’s all banned.
 All the annoyances of the modern world are left behind you so you can yourself ...

-When arriving at Masseria Torre Coccaro, you will see ancient olive groves where connoisseur olive oil is pressed, a wave-lapped Adriatic shore where a private yacht is moored and a restored farmhouse where you will be staying.
-The farmhouse is hundreds of years old and is more fortress than house. ...
+When arriving at Masseria Torre Coccaro, you will see ancient olive groves where connoisseur olive oil is pressed, a wave-lapped Adriatic shore where a private yacht is moored, and a restored farmhouse where you will be staying.
+The farmhouse is hundreds of years old and is more fortress than a ...